stepanataccolade/docsv2/sources/gs_ci_sample.md

 page_title: Running your first sample build
 page_description: Setup up documentation for a sample build
-page_keywords: getting started, build, quick start, documentation, shippable, continous integration, MT-CI
+page_keywords: getting started, build, quick start, documentation, shippable, continous integration

 # Running a sample CI build

-This guide walks through the process of running a sample build for **Shippable MT-CI (Multi Tenant - Continuous Integration)**.
-A NodeJs sample application (Aye0Aye) is leveraged
+This guide walks through the process of running a sample build for Shippable CI.
+A NodeJs sample application (Aye0Aye) is leveraged for this sample.

 ## Pre-requisite
-Fork the following GitHub repository in order to complete the tutorial
+Fork the following GitHub repository in order to complete the tutorial:

 - Sample app: <https://github.com/aye0aye/micro-www>